3urobeat/steam-idler/README.md

 You can set a custom game by passing a String as the first argument.
 The other numbers define the games the script will start playing.
 You can add more by adding a comma and the app id.
 The bot will automatically request licenses for free-to-play games which are set here but your accounts do not own yet.
 This is limited to 50 games per hour.

+If you want to set specific games for specific accounts, pass an object containing `"accountName": []` as the first argument.
+Any account not present in that object will use the general settings which you are now passing as argument 1-`n`.
+See the 4th example below for a visual representation.

 Examples:
 - Display "In non-Steam game: Minecraft" and idle TF2 & CS:GO: `"playingGames": ["Minecraft", 440, 730]`
 - Display "Currently In-Game: Team Fortress 2" and idle TF2 & CS:GO: `"playingGames": [440, 730]`
 - Only appear as online and don't idle anything: `"playingGames": []`
+- Display "Specific Game" game & idle CSGO only for account "myacc1".
+Idle nothing for account "myacc25".
+Display "General Game" & idle TF2 for all other accounts: `"playingGames": [{ "myacc1": ["Specific Game", 730], "myacc25": [] }, "General Game", 440]`

+You don't have to keep `playingGames` on one line, this is done here for documentation purposes.
+I recommend spreading the array over multiple lines, especially when setting lots of different games for lots of different accounts.

 &nbsp;